 Prizes and awards

 In 2013 I was one of the winners of the annual Heico competition, awarded by Heico and the Association of Master Upholsterers and Soft Furnishers.
 The competition is to design and upholster a child’s chair frame featuring Heico’s decorative nails.
-My entry was called Disco Chair for Solomon and was exhibited on the Heico/London Met stand at the Interiors UK exhibition at the NEC in Birmingham in January 2013.
+My entry, Disco Chair for Solomon, was exhibited on the Heico/London Met stand at (what was then) the Interiors UK exhibition at the NEC in Birmingham in January 2013.

 Thank you for visiting.